-The Guarini Institute for Global Legal Studies welcomes Judge Hisashi Owada—former president of the International Court of Justice and former Minister of Foreign Affairs for Japan—back to NYU School of Law.
+The Guarini Institute for Global Legal Studies welcomes Judge Hisashi Owada—former president of the International Court of Justice—back to NYU School of Law.

 On November 20, 6:00-7:00 PM Professors José E. Alvarez, Jerome Cohen, and Benedict Kingsbury will discuss pertinent questions of international law with Judge Owada in the faculty library.
 We encourage members of the law school community to take advantage of this opportunity to meet one of the world’s most distinguished jurists.
 The discussion with Judge Owada will be followed by a reception.